abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 One device should appear with shell `xilinx_u55c_gen3x16_xdma_base_3` and `Device Ready: Yes`.

 This is a fresh container, so the venv from Part 1 is gone.
-That does not matter — `pyxrt` ships with XRT and is already on `PYTHONPATH`, and numpy is the only other
+That does not matter, because `pyxrt` ships with XRT and is already on `PYTHONPATH`. numpy is the only other
 requirement:

 ```bash